gonanmusic/Password_mangers/README.md

-To launch th program use as Arguments :
+To launch the program use as Arguments :
 - add
 - list
 - mod (not in this version)